Elko Nevada Temple

 The Elko Nevada Temple is a temple of the Church of Jesus Christ of Latter-day Saints located in Elko, Nevada.
 Announced in April 2021 by church president Russell M. Nelson, the temple is on a 5.2-acre site close to Interstate 80.
 Built by Parkway Construction and Architecture, the design is a single-story with a central spire of 109 feet in height, with approximately 10,040 square feet.
 A groundbreaking ceremony was held on May 7, 2022, and after construction was completed a public open house was held from August 30 to September 13, 2025 (excluding Sundays).
 It was dedicated on October 12, 2025, by Gary E. Stevenson of the Quorum of the Twelve Apostles.

-It is the first since the Manti Utah Temple in 1888 to have been dedicated during a period without a church president in office.
+The temple's dedication was held during the apostolic interregnum following the death of Nelson.
+It one of three temples in church history dedicated during such an interregnum (the others being the Nauvoo Temple, dedicated in 1846 following the death of Joseph Smith, and the Manti Utah Temple, dedicated in 1888 following the death of John Taylor).

 History

 The intent to construct the Elko Nevada Temple was announced by church president Russell M. Nelson during general conference, one of 20 announced that day.
 A groundbreaking ceremony was held on May 7, 2022, with Paul B. Pieper, a church general authority, presiding.
 The invitation-only event marked the beginning of construction and was attended by regional and local church leaders and community leaders.
 It was also broadcast to church members in the temple district.

 The temple is on a 5.2-acre site near a golf course, and is a single-story structure of approximately 10,000 square feet, which serves Latter-day Saints in northeastern Nevada and surrounding areas.
 It is the church's third temple in Nevada and the northernmost in the state.